zoraviel/CSS-and-GitHub-intro/git_commit_and_sync/README.md

 3. [Created a new branch named *assignment-yourname* and switched to that branch.](../git_branches)
 4. [Completed the assignment about CSS styles.](../assignment)

+Now would be a good time to [check the rubric](../rubric)!

 ## Commit and commit messages

 Before you can synchronize your local files (local repo) with GitHub (remote repo), you must **commit** your changes.
 Git requires this.

 A commit is often described as a snapshot.
 The snapshot records what has changed in this project since your last commit.
 The list of all commits is a record of all the changes made to the project since it began.

 The commit message is your description or explanation of those changes.
 These messages can be very helpful in collaborative projects.
-They might be less meaningful for small, solo projects — but you have to write them anyway.
+They might be less meaningful for small, solo projects &mdash; but you have to write them anyway.

 You can view all commits in a project (shown below in the GitHub Desktop app) and even revert to a previous version.
 The **History** tab in the app reveals your past commits.